 - Light some candles: Enjoy the soft relaxing glow, which will also help you unwind at the end of the day.

 - Turn off computer/television monitors as early as possible in the evening.
 If you need to use them, keep them on a low light setting.

 - Cut the light spill from other homes or street lights with thick blinds or curtains.

 An overview of almost 40,000 menopausal women by the Institute of Cancer Research in the UK in 2016, has found that using combined Hormone Replacement Therapy can triple the risk of breast cancer, and that risk goes up the longer the HRT is used.

 - Try natural therapies: Many women find they get great relief from issues like hot flushes through non-drug therapies like acupuncture, herbs and diet changes.
-My free workshop “How to Use Food to Rebalance Your Hormones” would be a good starting point.

 - Address hormonal balance through choosing the right foods for your body and avoiding foods like caffeine and sugar, which can exacerbate menopausal symptoms like hot flashes.